+Our nine member board of directors is currently comprised of eight independent members and our Chief Executive Officer.
+Each of our board members is subject to re-election on an annual basis.
 We do not divide our directors into classes or stagger terms.
-Mr. Buchanan was elected Chairman of the Board by the board of directors in February of 2015 following Mr. Woody's death.
-The Chairman is re-elected by the board of directors on an annual basis.
-The board currently has no formal policy with respect to the separation of the positions of Chairman of the Board and Chief Executive Officer; however, the board believes that the separation of the positions is in the best interests of Piedmont as it provides leadership for the independent board and the benefit of additional support, experience and oversight for the management team.
+Mr. Buchanan currently serves as Chairman of the Board.
+The Chairman is elected by the board of directors on an annual basis.
+The board currently has no formal policy with respect to the separation of the positions of Chairman of the Board and Chief Executive Officer; however, the board believes that the separation of the positions is in our best interests as it provides leadership for the independent board and the benefit of additional support, experience and oversight for the management team.